RomanKue/docs-example/docs/app-dev-handbook/authentication-and-authorization.md

             - B2B_I
 ```

-If the client id is not allowed to access the application with any of the configured roles (defined in the `auth.roles` section),
+If the client id is not allowed to access the application with any of the configured roles (defined in the `auth.roles`
-then the answer will be [403 Forbidden](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403)
+section), then response will be [403 Forbidden](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403).

 Instead of the user information headers, in this case the `Unity-ClientId` header will be set to the M2M client id.